Nominative–accusative alignment: Distribution

 Languages exhibiting accusative alignment are the most widespread of all of the alignment types.
-These languages can be found on every continent, in comparison to languages with ergative alignment that are restricted to certain areas of the world, namely the Caucasus, parts of North American and Mesoamerica, the Tibetan plateau, and Australia.
+These languages can be found on every continent, in comparison to languages with ergative alignment that are restricted to certain areas of the world, namely the Caucasus, parts of North and South America, the Tibetan plateau, and Australia.
 The map shows the distribution of languages with the various alignment types, and the following list gives a short sampling of accusative languages and their distribution across the globe: